paolobenve/myphotoshare/README.md

 * Root view makes the user choose between folders view and "by date" view
 * When a photo is viewed, the user can switch between the folder the photo belongs and the year/month/date the photo was taken
 * Thumbnails generation is faster then before
-* Added customizable translation js files (011-translations.js; if you don't need any translation comment out the variable initialization statement in that file)
+* Added customizable translations in index.html: feel free to customize your language

 Features added by Joachim: